MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 1. In the **Round trip** section of the page, click the **GetWindowBounds** button.

-   The text box below the button displays the bounds for the **WebView2APISample** sample app.
+   The text box below the button displays the bounds for the **WebView2APISample** app.

 <!-- ---------- -->